Scapegoat-Tom/DoorkickerModTool/README.md

 ## Packaging (Developers)

-To build a standalone executable:
+To build a standalone executable from source:

 ```bash
 pip install pyinstaller